 On 1 August 2015 the Council established a Building Control Mutual.
 As part of the agreement establishing the mutual the Council provided a guarantee in relation to the pension deficit at the date of the transfer.
 The liability will only materialise if the Mutual ceases to trade.
 The cost of the guarantee is approximately £0.7million.

 42. Contingent Assets

 There are no contingent assets.

-43. Nature and Extent of Risks Arising from Financial Instruments credit risk - the possibility that other parties might fail to pay amounts due to the Council
+43. Nature and Extent of Risks Arising from Financial Instruments

 The Council's activities expose it to a variety of financial risks: